jeffpar/pcjs.v1/disks/pc/os2/ibm/1.0/README.md

 IBM OS/2 1.0 was announced on April 2, 1987, finalized in October 1987, and released in December 1987.

-When the installation disk boots, it displays:
+When the installation disk boots, the following message is displayed on-screen:

 	IBM Operating System/2 Version 1.00
 	(C) Copyright IBM Corp.
 1981, 1987.
 All rights reserved.